veyseltech2020/aws/hands-on/s3-01-hosting-versioning-logging-/README .md

 - Open static website URL in browser and show its working.

-- Create folder called `kitten` under the bucket named `pet.clarusway.static.web.hosting`.
+- Create folder called `kitten` under the bucket named `veysel.pet.static.web.hosting`.

 - Move the `index.html` and `cat.jpg` into the `kitten` folder.